Bulgaria in the Junior Eurovision Song Contest 2008: Controversy

-Prior to the pre-selection local Bulgarian newspaper, Trud, accused organizers of fixing the selection process in favour of the eventual winner, Krestiana Kresteva.
+Prior to the pre-selection local Bulgarian newspaper, Trud, accused organizers of fixing the selection process in favour of the eventual winner, Krastyana Krasteva.
 A member of the pre-selection committee, Svetoslav Loboshki, denied the accusation, stating, "The article is based on false assumptions of the journalist or is an improper publicity stunt by some of the parents, whose children are involved in preselection".

 At Junior Eurovision

 At Junior Eurovision, Bulgaria performed in the eighth slot.